Overview¶

 - Success rate = (requests − HTTP 5xx − business failures) ÷ requests; business failure per unified

-. - Latency: P50/P95/P99 from gateway ingress to response; add service spans if needed.
+code. - Latency: P50/P95/P99 from gateway ingress to response; add service spans if needed.

 - Async acceptance: HTTP 202/200 and persisted+enqueued = success (requires app metric).